ElonDormancy/UQCS/README.md

 # QuantumSimulator
 QuantumSimulator with plot
-# The Quantum Simulator coded with python but it can be improved by using fortran and Parallel Computing
+The Quantum Simulator coded with python but it can be improved by using fortran and Parallel Computing Plot engine:https://github.com/rpmuller/PlotQCircuit

-Plot engine:https://github.com/rpmuller/PlotQCircuit
+This is version 1